rslunde/rslunde.github.io/_pages/research.md

 Robert Lunde (2019).
 [Sample Splitting and Weak Assumption Inference for Time Series.](https://arxiv.org/abs/1902.07425)  <i>In revision</i>.

 <i>Summary:</i> We establish conditions under which sample splitting remains asymptotically valid under
-appropriate dependence conditions; neither mixing conditions nor stationarity are necessary.
-In addition, we establish a non-stationary central limit theorem by combining the Dependent Lindeberg Method of Bardet et al. (2008) with a phenemonon involving the variance of weakly dependent sequences.
-Using this central limit theorem, we also prove the validity of the block multiplier bootstrap under &theta;-dependence and mean stationarity.
+appropriate dependence conditions.
+In addition,we establish a non-stationary central limit theorem by combining the Dependent Lindeberg Method of Bardet et al. (2008) with a phenemonon involving the variance of weakly dependent sequences.
+Using this central limit theorem, we also prove the validity of the block multiplier bootstrap under &theta;-dependence and mean-stationarity.

 <i>Keywords:</i> time series, weak dependence, sample splitting, central limit theorem, non-stationarity, bootstrap